There are two Non-US situations that we will look at here.

 If you do not receive the preliminary decision within 7 business days, contact the TSA Help Desk at AFSP.Help@dhs.gov.

 If the decision is NOT favorable, you will be provided details regarding any information that may be missing from your request.
 If your request was returned because of insufficient information, you will receive an email notification.
 You may return to the AFSP website, select the training request for which you received the email notification, and review the information for its accuracy and completeness.
-Make any changes needed, and resubmit your training request.
+Make any changes needed and resubmit your training request.

 On resubmission, the flight training provider does not need to validate your request again, and you do not have to pay another $130 USD processing fee.
+If the decision is favorable, see the next step.9.
+SUBMIT FINGERPRINTS TO TSA PER THE INSTRUCTIONS

 If the preliminary decision is favorable and a successful payment has been verified, you will receive an email from AFSP with the subject “Fingerprint Instructions.”
 Although you may receive a notification from pay.gov for successful payment, your training request will not be processed by AFSP until the payment is verified by TSA and you have been sent the “Fingerprint Instructions” email.